Postgraduate Course: TESOL Methodology (EDUA11329)

 Course Delivery Information

 |Academic year 2021/22, Not available to visiting students (SS1)

 Programme Level Learning and Teaching Hours 4,

 |Assessment (Further Info)

 |Additional Information (Assessment)

-1. Design a lesson plan (within a grid) for a group of learners of your choice.
+1. Design a lesson plan (within a grid) for a learning context decided upon by your group.
 This can be a plan for a single lesson (90 minutes) or for two subsequent lessons (45 minutes each).
-Choose an area of the language system (grammar, vocabulary) and one or more of the skills (reading, writing, listening, speaking) and integrate them (e.g. reading, speaking and vocabulary).
-The plan is the input to steps 2 and 3 and will form an appendix to the essay, but it is not assessed as such.
-It should be submitted for formative evaluation before steps 2 and 3 are undertaken.
+Taking an integrated skills and language systems approach, the teacher learner will choose one of the pedagogical approaches covered on the course, presumably the one most suited to their context, providing evidence from the literature for this.
+The lesson plan is assessed in the online presentation.
+It should be submitted for formative evaluation before step 2 is undertaken.

 |No Exam Information